julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Therefore, clearly, automation doesn't lead to lower control over our lives (as measured by life expectancy).

+## Automation leads to lower respect for human life

+The claim that automation leads to lower respect for human life is not very easy to debunk because respect for human life is difficult to measure.
+However, if we had to simplify the measure of a nation of respect for human life it would probably be with the number of homicides per capita.

+If automation lead to lower respect for human life then we would expect to see a higher number of homicides per capita in nations that leverage automation more than other nations.

+Japan has the lowest number of homicides of any nation.

+Therefore, clearly, automation doesn't lead to lower respect for human life (as measured by the number of homicides).

 <hr>

 This is a work in progress.